-When it comes to health and safety in the workplace, policy changes address both COVID-19 and non-COVID-19 related matters.
-From the beginning of the pandemic last year, up until December 24, 2020, there were almost 300 citations given by OSHA after COVID-19 inspections were completed onsite at workplaces across the country.
+When it comes to health and safety in the workplace, policy changes address both COVID-19 and non-COVID-19-related matters.
+From the beginning of the pandemic last year up until December 24, 2020, there were almost 300 citations given by OSHA after COVID-19 inspections were completed onsite at workplaces across the country.
 Penalties from these citations resulted in almost $3.9 million paid in fines.
-Now with the Biden Administration in charge, the number of citations and penalties are expected to greatly increase.
+Now with the Biden Administration in charge, the number of citations and penalties is expected to greatly increase.
 In fact, on January 21, President Biden signed an executive order aimed at increasing COVID-19 workplace safety measures at the federal level, giving OSHA two weeks to issue new COVID-19 guidance.

-In September of 2020, President Trump issued an order against certain diversity training claiming that it was based on “critical race theory,” and that the training was “teaching people to hate our country.”
-President Biden is a big supporter of diversity and inclusion and plans on promoting training programs across the country.
+In September 2020, President Trump issued an order against certain diversity training claiming that it was based on “critical race theory” and that the training was “teaching people to hate our country.”
+President Biden is a big supporter of diversity and inclusion and plans to promote training programs across the country.
 President Biden already reversed President Trump’s ban on diversity training that restricted the federal government from using training that examined topics such as systematic racism, white privilege, and more race and gender bias issues.